jan-pfr/sem-group8/Use-Cases/Use-Case-6.md

 ### Preconditions

-We know the capital cities.
+We know the population of capital cities in the world, continent and region.
 Database contains current population data.

 ### Success End Condition